Bon Secours Mother and Baby Home: Grove Hospital

-Some Tuam residents have now called for an investigation into the town's Grove Hospital, which had also been run by the Bon Secours order.
-A number of people have claimed their children or siblings were buried on the site from the 1950s right up until the late 1970s, although the order denies that there was a graveyard on the site.
+Following the revelations about the Home, in 2017, some Tuam residents called for an investigation into the town's Grove Hospital, which had also been run by the Bon Secours order.
+A number of people have claimed their children or siblings were buried on the site from the 1950s to the late 1970s, although the order denies that there was a graveyard on the site.
 Galway County Council has stipulated that an archaeologist must monitor excavation work on the site in order to preserve any remains which may be buried there.